WebFiori/docs/command-line-interface.md

 ### Multiple Choice

-A multiple choice input is a way to make the user select one of more than one choice.
+A multiple choice input is a way to make the user select one option of multiple options.
 The method [`CLICommand::select()`](https://webfiori.com/docs/webfiori/framework/cli/CLICommand#select) is used to show the question and the possible choices.
 The method accepts 3 parameters.
 The first one is the text that will be shown to the user.
 The second one is the array that contains the choices at which the user will select from.
-The last parameter is an optional default value to use in case the user hit "Enter" without selecting any choice.
+The last parameter is an optional default value to use in case the user hit "Enter" without selecting any choice (answer index).
 The user can select an answer by supplying its number as an input or the full text of the choice.

 The following code sample shows how to use it by asking a simple question.